BeamMW/docs-gitbook/dev/guides/building-beam.md

     ```

     {% hint style="info" %}
     **Please note:** The Git command above will clone the latest master branch.
-The master branch is where the Beam team develops upcoming versions of the Beam.&#x20;
+The master branch is where the Beam team develops upcoming versions of the Beam.
     {% endhint %}

     To clone the `mainnet`, enter the following command: